DC explores taxing sales of advertising and personal information

 The Maryland General Assembly could override the veto when it returns to session next January.
 If it does, businesses would be taxed on annual gross revenues derived from digital advertising services such as banner advertising, interstitial advertising, and search engine advertising.
 The rate of tax would range from 5% to 10%, depending on the seller’s annual gross revenues.

 With COVID-19 stressing many state’s budgets, it’s likely more states will look to broaden sales tax to traditionally exempt services like advertising.
-Learn more about what to expect in the coming months in our 2020 sales tax changes midyear update.
+Learn more about what to expect in 2021 in our 2021 Sales Tax Changes Report.